jcsteh/osara/readme.md

 To do this:

 1. Select the desired item.
-2. Go to a stretch marker; e.g. using shift+apostrophe (Item: go to next stretch marker).
+2. Go to a stretch marker; e.g. using Control+' (Item: go to next stretch marker).
  Ensure that OSARA reports the stretch marker.
 3. Move the edit cursor to the position to which you wish to move the stretch marker.
 4. Press Control+Alt+M (OSARA: Move last focused stretch marker to current edit cursor position).

 ### Accessing FX Plug-in Windows
 Some FX plug-ins can be controlled with keyboard commands, but you can't reach them by tabbing through the FX Chain dialog.
-In these cases, you can press f6 to have OSARA attempt to focus the plug-in window.
+In these cases, you can press F6 when focus is in the FX chain list to have OSARA attempt to focus the plug-in window.

 ### Automation Items
 An envelope can contain one or more automation items positioned along the timeline.
 With OSARA, you move to automation items as follows:

 1. Select an envelope using Alt+L or Alt+Shift+L (OSARA: Select next track/take envelope (depending on focus)).
-2. Now, use the normal item navigation commands; i.e. control+rightArrow and control+leftArrow (Item navigation: Select and move to next item, Item navigation: Select and move to previous item).
+2. Now, use the normal item navigation commands; i.e. Control+RightArrow and Control+LeftArrow (Item navigation: Select and move to next item, Item navigation: Select and move to previous item).
- Multiple selection is also possible using control+shift+rightArrow and control+shift+leftArrow (OSARA: Move to next item (leaving other items selected), OSARA: Move to previous item (leaving other items selected).
+ Multiple selection is also possible using Control+Shift+RightArrow and Control+Shift+LeftArrow (OSARA: Move to next item (leaving other items selected), OSARA: Move to previous item (leaving other items selected).
  Noncontiguous selection is done the same way described above for tracks and items.
 3. The item navigation commands will revert back to moving through media items (instead of automation items) when focus is moved away from the envelope.
  For example, moving to another track and back again will again allow you to move through the media items on the track.

-Once you move to an automation item, the commands to move between envelope points such as alt+k and alt+j (OSARA: Move to next envelope point, OSARA: Move to previous envelope point) move between the points in the automation item.
+Once you move to an automation item, the commands to move between envelope points such as Alt+K and Alt+J (OSARA: Move to next envelope point, OSARA: Move to previous envelope point) move between the points in the automation item.
 The points within an automation item can only be accessed after moving to that automation item; they cannot be accessed from the underlying envelope.
-To return to the points in the underlying envelope, simply move focus back to the envelope by selecting it again with Alt+L and Alt+Shift+L (OSARA: Select next track/take envelope (depending on focus), OSARA: Select previous track/take envelope (depending on focus)).
+To return to the points in the underlying envelope, simply move focus back to the envelope by selecting it again with Alt+L or Alt+Shift+L (OSARA: Select next track/take envelope (depending on focus), OSARA: Select previous track/take envelope (depending on focus)).

 ### Notes and Chords in the MIDI Editor
 In the MIDI Editor, OSARA enables you to move between chords and to move to individual notes in a chord.
 In this context, a chord is any number of notes that are placed at the exact same position.
 If there is only one note at a given position, it will be treated as a chord.

-You move between chords using the left and right arrow keys (OSARA: Move to previous chord, OSARA: Move to next chord).
+You move between chords using the Left and Right arrow keys (OSARA: Move to previous chord, OSARA: Move to next chord).
 When you move to a chord, the edit cursor will be placed at the chord and the new position will be reported.
-The notes of the chord will be played and the number of notes will be reported.
+The notes of the chord will be previewed and the number of notes will be reported.
 The notes in the chord are also selected so you can manipulate the entire chord.
-For example, pressing delete will delete the chord.
+For example, pressing Delete will delete the chord.

-Once you have moved to a chord, you can move to individual notes using the up and down arrow keys (OSARA: Move to previous note in chord, OSARA: Move to next note in chord).
+Once you have moved to a chord, you can move to individual notes using the Up and Down arrow keys (OSARA: Move to previous note in chord, OSARA: Move to next note in chord).
-When you move to a note, that note will be played and its name will be reported.
+When you move to a note, that note will be previewed and its name will be reported.
 The single note will also be selected so you can manipulate just that note.
-For example, pressing delete will delete only that note.
+For example, pressing Delete will delete only that note.

-When a chord or a note within a chord is played, you can cancel the note preview by pressing the control key.
+When a chord or a note within a chord is being previewed, you can cancel the note preview by pressing the Control key.

 You can select multiple chords or multiple notes in a chord.
 To do this, first move to the first chord or note you want to select.
-Then, use shift plus the arrow keys to add the next or previous chord or note to the selection.
+Then, use Shift+DownArrow or Shift+UpArrow to add the next or previous chord or note to the selection.
-For example, if you've moved to a chord and also want to add the next chord to the selection, you would press shift+rightArrow.
+For example, if you've moved to a chord and also want to add the next chord to the selection, you would press Shift+RightArrow.

 Noncontiguous selection is also possible.
 You do this in the same way described above for tracks and items.
-That is, press shift+space (OSARA: Enable noncontiguous selection/toggle selection of current chord/note) to switch to noncontiguous selection, move to other chords/notes with shift plus the arrow keys and press shift+space to select/unselect the current chord/note.
+That is, press Shift+Space (OSARA: Enable noncontiguous selection/toggle selection of current chord/note) to switch to noncontiguous selection, move to other chords/notes with Shift+Arrows and press Shift+Space to select/unselect the current chord/note.

 ### Note Preview in the MIDI Event List (Windows Only)
 When the MIDI Editor is set to Event List mode, REAPER presents a list with all the events in the current MIDI item.
 When a note gets focus in the list, OSARA will play a preview of the focused note.
-To cancel a note preview, press the control key.
+To cancel a note preview, press the Control key.

 ### Navigating FX Presets Without Activating Them (Windows Only)
 REAPER's FX preset combo box doesn't allow keyboard users to move through presets without activating them.
-Sometimes, you need to be able to examine the presets without activating each one.
+Sometimes, you need to be able to examine or search the available presets without activating each one.
 OSARA provides a dialog to facilitate this.

-You activate this dialog by pressing alt+downArrow when focused on REAPER's FX preset combo box.
+You activate this dialog by pressing Alt+DownArrow when focused on REAPER's FX preset combo box.
-The dialog displays the preset list and allows you to navigate it with the keyboard without activating the preset.
+The dialog displays the preset list and allows you to navigate without presets being automatically activated.
 The Filter field allows you to filter the list to show only presets containing the entered text.
-Pressing the OK button activates the preset selected in the list.
+Pressing the OK button activates the preset that's currently selected in the list.

 ### Configuration
-OSARA includes a Configuration dialog to adjust various settings.
+OSARA provides a Configuration dialog to adjust various settings.
-You open this dialog by pressing control+alt+shift+p (OSARA: Configuration).
+You can open this dialog by pressing Control+F12 or Control+Alt+Shift+P (OSARA: Configuration).

 The dialog contains the following options: